harrycresswell/harry/content/page/reading.md

 ## 2024

+- The Psychology of Money by Morgan Housel
+- Zen: The Art of Simple Living by Shunmyō Masunoe
 - Journeys Out of the Body by Robert A. Monroe
 - The Warm Dry Home by Pete Ward